aspose-total/Aspose.Total-Products/total/net/conversion/dotx-to-ppt/_index.md

 // Load the Single Page Microsoft Word DOTX file Aspose.Words.Document dotx = new Aspose.Words.Document("sourceWordFile.dotx");

-// Save dotx file to HTML
+// Save DOTX file to HTML
 dotx.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages DOTX documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPT.
+// To convert multi pages DOTX documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPT.

 using (Presentation ppt = new Presentation()){